 CDC raises awareness on risks of prescription opioids

-The investigation into Helmandollar began after an Amber Alert was issued March 20 regarding his child, who was taken out of state by Helmandollar’s wife and was possibly in danger, according to police.
-The child was located safely in Cheney, Washington, and Helmandollar’s wife was never charged in the incident.
+The investigation into Helmandollar began after an Amber Alert was issued on March 20 regarding his child, who was taken out of state by his wife and was possibly in danger, according to police.
+The child was found safely in Cheney, Washington, and Helmandollar’s wife was never criminally charged.

 Helmandollar was hired as Columbia’s head coach in January 2018.
 He played running back at Boise State University from 2004-2007 before he was dismissed following a DUI arrest.
 He resigned as coach in May after the Amber Alert investigation.